tejotemku/gamethegame/README.md

 # Game: The Game

-Text Adventure Game for University project
+Text Adventure Game for University project, map is tiny because project was rather focuesed on mechanics.

 ### Prerequisites